 The Dog Control Act 1996 in conjunction with Council's Dog Control Bylaw requires dog owners to:

-- Ensure that your dog is registered on or before the age of three months.
+- Ensure that your dog is registered from three months of age.

-- Annual registration renewal is paid on or before 31 July each year.
+- Pay the annual registration renewal on or before 31 July each year.

 - Ensure that your dog wears a collar with a current registration tag affixed.

 - Notify the Council in writing of any change of address or ownership of a dog within 14 days.

 - Keep your dog under control at all times and ensure it does not attack any person or any other animal.

 - Ensure that your dog receives proper care and attention and that you supply your dog with adequate food, water, shelter and exercise.

 - Ensure that your dog is leashed when it is in a public place.

 - Pick up your dog faeces when this occurs outside your property.